shufanjiang/shufanjiang.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+I am a postdoctoral researcher in <a href="https://ise-fizkarlsruhe.github.io/" target="_blank">Information Service Engineering Team</a> at FIZ Karlsruhe and Karlsruhe Institute of Technology (AIFB) since October 2023.
+I am supervised by of  <a href="https://www.fiz-karlsruhe.de/en/forschung/lebenslauf-prof-dr-harald-sack" target="_blank">Harald Sack</a>.

-I am a postdoctoral researcher (more precisely, Temporary Lecturer and Research Staff, ATER) at Ecole Normale Supérieure since December 2022.
+Between December 2022 and October 2023, I was a postdoctoral researcher (more precisely, Temporary Lecturer and Research Staff, ATER) at Ecole Normale Supérieure.
 I work on the <a href="https://github.com/PierreSenellart/theoremkb"  target="_blank">TheoremKB research project</a> in <a href="https://team.inria.fr/valda/" target="_blank">VALDA Team</a>, supervised by <a href="https://pierre.senellart.com" target="_blank">Pierre Senellart</a>.
 I have also participated in the teaching of the <a href="https://ceres.ens.psl.eu" target="_blank">Centre de formation sur l’environnement et la société (CERES)</a>.

 I obtained a Ph.D. in Computer Science from the University of Reims Champagne-Ardenne and ISEP Paris in December 2022.
 I was co-supervised by <a href="https://rafaelangarita.github.io" target="_blank"> Rafael Angarita</a>, <a href="https://crestic.univ-reims.fr/fr/stephane.cormier" target="_blank">Stéphane Cormier</a>, <a href="https://www.linkedin.com/in/rchiky/" target="_blank">Raja Chiky</a> and <a href="http://www.francisrousseaux.fr/" target="_blank">Francis Rousseaux</a>.